pttry/pttdatahaku/README.md

 ## Creating Databases

+### Database lists

 Database lists contain the code that accesses the Statistics Finland data API and imports the data to the database.
-For each data set there is a database list.
-Database lists can be used to create and update databases.
-Database lists contains queries.
-Database lists are list-objects.
+For each data set there is an entry in a database list.
+Database lists are used to create and update databases.

-Use function `ptt_save_db_list` to create a database list with a name `test_db`.
+Use function `ptt_save_db_list` to create a database list.
 Note that we are adding an object to the data base.
 Thus, first create the object and then use this object as an argument of `ptt_save_db_list` without quotation marks.
+Database lists are list-objects.

 ``` r
 test_db <- list()